 And about pictures... there is of course the natural

-tendency to take pictures so we can share with others the things we've
+tendency to take pictures so we can share with others the things we have

 seen.
-Goodness knows I like to show the places I've been and things I've
+Goodness knows I like to show the places and things I have seen.

 A solitary coot hung out near Seaweed for